turingschool-examples/Launch_8485/Tourism/README.md

 Update the application so that the user can delete a State using a button on the State Index page.
 * The deleted state should no longer appear on the State Index page.
 * Deleting a state should also delete all cities in that state.
-* Do not break any currently passing tests.
 * e.g. `British Columbia` is not a U.S. state.
 It should be deleted.
+* Do not break any currently passing tests.

 Note: Be sure to merge this branch into `main`!

-### Stretch Goals

-If you have time, create a new branch to work on the following:
-* Create buttons to delete an individual city from a state.
-* When deleting a State, the application should also delete all cities in that state.

 ## Questions (5 points)